 You and I, we once were completely connected to our body’s hunger and fullness signals.
 As infants, we would push away milk when we were done, without any need to “interpret” those how to stop eating when full signals.

-Before we were exposed to heaps of processed foods and unashamed advertising, we knew nothing more than the crystal clear indications that our stomach sent our brain.
+Before we were exposed to heaps of processed foods and shameless advertising, we knew nothing more than the crystal clear indications that our stomach sent our brain.
 Hungry meant we needed food; full meant we did not.

 My mom often shares the story of a big family trip to the ice cream parlor.
-Our crew descended upon Mack’s Ice Cream with a single goal in mind (mine was chocolate peanut butter).
+Our crew descended upon Mack’s Ice Cream with a single goal in mind.
+(Mine was chocolate peanut butter.)

 While we adults sat there intent on finishing every last bite, my two young cousins abandoned their half-eaten, half-melted ice cream cones and swapped their focus to play.
 Their desire and need to eat were one and the same.